SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/index.md

 ---

-{% include jumbotron.html body="  MobilePay is the fast and simple way of paying with your mobile phone, reaching more than 4 million Danish end-users. " %}
+{% include jumbotron.html body="  MobilePay is the fast and simple way of paying with your mobile phone, reaching more than 4 million Danish end-users." %}

 MobilePay is the main Danish payment app for mobile phones, making it one of the essential payment instruments for merchants operating in Denmark.
 More than 4